 Measurements are all around us.
 In our daily lives we measure weight, length, speed, temperature and time, just to name a few.
 Part of the preschool math program is dedicated to learning how to measure.
 There are simple ways to integrate measurement activities throughout the day.

-For quantity: Greater than, less than, more, few, same as.
+Quantity: Greater than, less than, more, few, same as

 Compare different objects around the house.
 Which is taller, which is shorter?
 How about at the grocery store?
 Which bottle of ketchup is taller?